 When we started Arbisoft we were very clear about a set of core values that we agreed to uphold in the face of all resistance and opposition.
 Here are the ones we started with:

-So thanks to @sabagl, we are now making our most important core value explicit.
-Here is the updated list:
+We are now making our most important core value explicit.
+Therefore, we updated our core values to: